KevinClauson/simple_shell/README.md

 ``Simple Shell`` is a program that reads from the standard input and tries to interpret the user input as commands.

 ### How it works
 When a user types a command and presses enter, the command is read to the standard input. ``Simple shell`` tokenizes the line entered.
 To determine if the arguments are valid commands, the program first searches its built-in commands.
 If it is a built-in command, the shell executes that command.
 Otherwise, the program check every directory in PATH and attempt to execute a command given a directory and a user command.
-Blog post: [How Does a Shell Work?](https://lancesanity.github.io/blog/Shell-Project)
+Blog post: [How Does the Shell Work?](https://lancesanity.github.io/blog/Shell-Project)

 ### How to compile
 `gcc -Wall -Werror -Wextra -pedantic *.c -o hsh`.
 To execute the program, `./hsh` and `Enter`.